Country guide · Denmark

 How many Master in Management programs are there in Denmark?

-We profile one Master in Management program in Denmark: Copenhagen Business School in Copenhagen.
-This page links through to its full fees, GMAT, salary and deadline detail.
+We profile 2 Master in Management programs in Denmark, ranked by their Financial Times 2025 standing.
+The highest-ranked is Aarhus University in Aarhus.
+Each program on this page links through to its full fees, GMAT, salary and deadline data.

 How much does a MiM in Denmark cost?